 An unspoilt island of rolling farmland, red cliffs, dazzling white lighthouses, golden sand dunes and shining lakes – Prince Edward Island is a different type of Canadian adventure.
 PEI, as it’s known, is one of the three Maritime provinces on Canada’s east coast.
 At just 139 miles long and 40 miles wide it’s the country’s smallest and only island province but it packs a lot into a small space, and you’ll find plenty of great things to do in Prince Edward Island.

 Map of things to do in Prince Edward Island

 1. Go lighthouse spotting

 You can’t get a more classic Maritime Canada view than a white and red lighthouse among the sand dunes.
-Lighthouse spotting is top of many people’s Canada bucket list and one of the top things to do in Prince Edward Island.
+Lighthouse spotting is high on many people’s Canada bucket list and one of the top things to do in Prince Edward Island.
 PEI has 63 lighthouses and whether they’re round or square, plain or striped, tall or short, wood or brick, they were all built around the mid-19th century to protect passing ships from the treacherous seas.

 Not many of PEI’s lighthouses are used for navigation now, but they’re still looked after by local conservation groups and each lighthouse has its own story to tell.
 You’ll find them all around the island, but if you want to get a taster then head along the Points East Coastal Drive in Eastern PEI which has six lighthouses open to visitors in summer.